Taxation of social welfare payments

-Maternity Benefit, the new Paternity Benefit, Adoptive Benefit and Health and Safety Benefit are taxable.
-Universal Social Charge and PRSI are not payable.
+Maternity Benefit, Paternity Benefit, Adoptive Benefit and Health and Safety Benefit are taxable.
+Universal Social Charge (USC) and PRSI are not payable.
 The actual rate of tax you will pay will depend on your personal circumstances and the tax reliefs and tax credits you are claiming.
 The information given here applies in exactly the same way to Adoptive, Paternity and Health and Safety Benefit.

 If you are self-employed and pay your tax through the self-assessment system you should include details of any Maternity Benefit received in your annual tax return.

 If you pay tax through the PAYE system Revenue will, where possible, automatically reduce your annual tax credits and rate bands to account for the tax payable on your Maternity Benefit (see 'Further information' below for examples).